What NOT to Do When Visiting Australia

 This is because our minimum wage is currently quite high in fact, the highest in the world, at $17.70 per hour, with 25% extra loading for casual employees, which covers most hospitality staff.
 Throw in the generous penalty rates for morning, nighttime and weekend work and you can actually have a pretty good life on a hospo wage.

 I have long discouraged visitors from overseas to leave a tip, in the fear that it will lead to similar practices of other countries, where the onus is left on the customer to make up the wage of the staff.
 It should be up to the business owner to pay their staff properly.

-All that being said, the “Fair Work Commission” has recently announced a plan to slash penalty rates for low paid workers, a move that is backed by the current government.
+Edit: The “Fair Work Commission” has slashed penalty rates for low paid workers, a move that is backed by the current government.
 This could have a backward affect on Australian culture, as tips may become mandatory to ensure the survival of hospo workers.
 It’s wrong, but it could happen.

-As it stands now, I sometimes do leave a tip of a few gold coins, if the meal and service is exceptional.
+As it stands now, I sometimes do leave a tip of a few gold coins, if the meal and service is exceptional (it would be a particularly nice thing to do this on a weekend).
 At least that way you can be somewhat sure that it’s going back to the staff.

 There are stacks of reasons why you should visit Australia’s Red Centre – I would list my trip there as one of my all-time favourites.

-Dickheads will be dickheads, but please don’t be one of them.
-There are plenty of other ways to experience Uluru and all of them are very rewarding.
+I don’t really understand the psychology of climbing Uluru, particularly as there are plenty of other ways to experience Uluru and all of them are very rewarding.